eppenga/GoldStar-Binance/README.md

 **Querystring parameters**

-- id       - id of the bot, multiple instances can be run
+- id       - id of the bot, multiple instances can be run (required)
-- action   - BUY or SELL, for SELL no quantity is required
+- action   - BUY or SELL, for SELL no quantity is required (required)
-- pair     - Crypto pair to be used
+- pair     - Crypto pair to be used (required)
-- key      - Add a unique key to URL to prevent unwanted execution
+- key      - Add a unique key to URL to prevent unwanted execution (optional)
-- trade    - LIVE or PAPER, defaults to PAPER
+- trade    - LIVE or PAPER, defaults to PAPER (optional)
 - spread   - Minimum spread between historical BUY orders, setting $spread to zero disables this function.
-Defaults to the settings in config.php
+Defaults to the settings in config.php (optional)
 - markup   - Minimum profit.
-Defaults to setting in config.php
+Defaults to setting in config.php (optional)

 **Logfiles**